-This class is open to students who have completed at least 45 college level hours including a college level math course and at least one course in BUSA, ECON, or ACCT.
+This class is cross listed between Management (MGNT 3341) and Human Services (HUSV 3341), meaning that the two classes are identical to one another.
+The class is open to students who have completed at least 45 college level hours including MATH 1001, 1111, 1113, or 1501.
+Math 2101 is not a prerequisite although having taken it may or may not be helpful in this class depending on the emphasis of the specific class you took.
 Be aware that this is a junior level class and will not fulfill any requirements for the associate's degree at Gordon State College.